 Although most glues are safe (Especially glues designed to be used in schools or in the beauty industry) there are a few outliers, which we’ll look at in this article.

 Just about every type of household glue is perfectly safe if you accidentally spill a little bit on your skin.
 Most will come off easily with a damp rag while still wet, and warm water and soap once dry.

-Even some stronger glues like superglue is no problem in small quantities.
-Cyanoacrylate is even used by the military for instantly closing up wounds in the battlefield.
+Even some stronger glues like superglue are no problem in small quantities.
+Cyanoacrylate is even used by the military for instantly closing up wounds on the battlefield.